Skip to contents

 c.
 Modify your .Renviron file

 This stores your API key permanently on your machine.
-You can start editing your .Renviron running this command:
+You can start editing your .Renviron file by running this command:

 AEMET_API_KEY=YOUR_API_KEY